Vasectomy for Infertile and Sub-fertile Men with Low Sperm Counts

-Men with a history of infertility who may have required treatment for infertility or a form of in-vitro fertilization (IVF) wonder if they should have a vasectomy.
+Men with a history of male infertility who may have required treatment for infertility or a form of in-vitro fertilization (IVF) wonder if they should have a vasectomy.
 Depending on the causes of infertility and the severity of infertility vasectomy may or may not be necessary.

 Men with History of Subfertility

 Many men experience problems with getting their partner pregnant due to subfertility usually caused by low sperm counts or poor sperm quality.
 While they may not have been able to get their partner pregnant and may have required in vitro fertilization, there is a small risk that he may be able to impregnate their partner spontaneously.

 Pregnancy depends on the fertility of each partner.
 The same man with slight subfertility may be able to get one partner pregnant if that partner does not have any fertility problems but may be unable to get another partner pregnant who has a slight or significant fertility problem on her own.